Vintage Computer Festival GB 2026 — Aintree Racecourse, Liverpool, September 11

 Support the Museum

-If you can’t make it to Leigh in June but want to support what they’re doing, there are three ways:
+If you can’t make it to Aintree in September but want to support what they’re doing, there are three ways:

 Patreon — monthly support that helps with running costs.